-Mitsui Fudosan has both a Board of Directors and a Board of Corporate Auditors and has also established a Compensation Advisory Committee and Nomination Advisory Committee to enhance transparency regarding compensation for managing directors and nomination of managing directors and corporate auditors.
+Mitsui Fudosan has both a Board of Directors and a Board of Corporate Auditors and has also established a Compensation Advisory Committee and Nomination Advisory Committee to enhance management transparency regarding compensation for managing directors and nomination of managing directors and corporate auditors.
 It has also adopted a corporate officer system to enhance the soundness and efficiency of management by separating and strengthening management and executive functions.
 Mitsui Fudosan also invites and appoints outside directors to strengthen the oversight functions of the directors and enhance management transparency.
-Further, Mitsui Fudosan has established an Advisory Committee consisting of experts from business and academia to diversify the perspective of management by providing a more comprehensive viewpoint.

 Corporate Governance Structure